Gautam0211/Razorpay_AI_Chargeback_Evidence_Responder/README.md

     G -->|No| H[Validated Response]
 ```

 The validator is not intended to prove that every generated sentence is legally or factually correct.
 It is a guardrail against obvious structural, grounding, and contradiction failures.
+If validation fails, the pipeline retries generation (capped) before falling back to manual review rather than surfacing an unvalidated draft.

 ---

-# Machine Learning Model
+## Machine Learning Model

-## Model
+### Model

 ```text
 XGBoost Classifier